 All applicants, regardless of age, are required to be physically present on the day of their appointment.

-You can’t renew your Philippine passport by mail or through a proxy because of the need to take your biometrics, including your photo and fingerprints.
+You can’t renew your Philippine passport by mail or through a proxy because of the need to take your photo and biometrics.
 The biometrics are included in the microchip of your passport and serve as an added security feature.

-If you fail to show up on your appointment, whether due to an emergency or some other reason, you will be barred from making another online appointment for 30 days.
+If you fail to show up at your appointment, whether due to an emergency or some other reason, you will be barred from making another online appointment for 30 days.

 Minor applicants (below 18 years old) must be accompanied by either parent or any authorized adult companion (with authenticated Special Power of Attorney executed by the parent/s).

 Read More: How to Get Philippine Passport for Minors

-5. Most recent expiring or expired Philippine passport (with a photocopy of data page).
+5. Current Philippine passport (with a photocopy of data page)

 The data page refers to the second page of your current/recently expiring/expired Philippine passport.

-Note that your current ePassport is already considered a valid ID regardless if it’s expired or not so there’s no need to bring additional valid ID from the list in the next section.
+Note that your current ePassport is already considered a valid ID regardless if it’s expired or not so there’s no need to bring an additional valid ID.